Developing Young People

 What can you do to create a sense of shared vision between the young people you work with?
 How can you help your pupils to understand and uphold your school values and beliefs?
 Have they got the skills and attitudes that will make them successful in their future lives?

-To show how important the development of young people is and to also see just what they can achieve, the video on the right was made by former Chief Scout, Peter Duncan, when he joined us on our Scout Expedition to Mount Everest in 2007.
-For more information visit http://hsx.org.uk/expeditions/sky-high/
+To show how important the development of young people is and to also see just what they can achieve, the following video, made by former Chief Scout Peter Duncan, shows a team of young Scouts on their successful expedition to Everest in 2007.

 This incredibly successful expedition saw three Scouts, Dave King, James Fry and Tim Clark climb to the roof of the world on the 21st May 2007.